Backward similarity solution of the Boussinesq groundwater equation: Similarity solution and numerical solution

 The errors for different $\alpha$ values at times $t = 1.5, 2.2, 2.7$ are presented in Figure \ref{fig:FEM_error}.
 The error is defined by Shampine's solution minus the solution by FEM except when $\alpha = -1$ where it is possible to employ Kalashnikov's explicit solution (\ref{eq:Kalashnikov}) instead of Shampine's method.
 The computational steps are summarized in Table \ref{tab:Numstep} where it is necessary for the time step width to be smaller than the space step width to satisfy the diffusion number requirement for numerical stability.

 In the case of Shampine, the error does not increase over time because of its similarity calculation characteristics, although the admissible conditions are limited to simple geometry as stated in Section \ref{intro}.
 The comparison between Figure \ref{fig:FEM_error}a and other plots implies the accuracy of Shampine's solution.
-The calculation results show that the instability at the waterfront is derived from the FEM.
+The numerical results exhibit oscillatory behavior near the moving front, which is likely caused by the increasing non-smoothness of the solution at $\xi_0$ as $\alpha$ decreases.